 Don’t be shy to ask for a male or female counsellor if you have a preference.

 If you are unable to attend an appointment, could you please give at least 24 hours’ notice.

 Due to the demand for the service during session time you may need to wait for an initial appointment, but priority appointments are available for urgent issues.

 You can contact the UOW Afterhours Crisis Support Line whenever the counselling service is closed by calling 1300 036 149 or texting 0488 826 347.

 Appointments last for approximately 50 minutes.
 On your first time visit the counselling service, please arrive 15 minutes early.

-After filling in your paperwork, the counsellor will introduce themselves and discuss confidentiality.
+After filling in your paperwork, the counsellor will introduce themselves to you and discuss confidentiality issues with you.

 Your first appointment will focus on understanding what your goals are from counselling.
 The counsellors will not tell you the answer to your problem, but instead will assist you in assessing your options and developing tools and strategies for resolving it yourself.

 The UOW Counselling Services team are mindful that the information you provide to us as health professionals is personal and private.
 The collection, storage, and release of information by the UOW Counselling Services is covered by the Privacy Act 1988 (Commonwealth).
 In general, this means no personal information about you, including the fact you attended UOW Counselling Services, will be released to anyone outside of the Services without your signed consent on a Release

 In addition, legally and ethically, the UOW Counselling Services may be required to release information if: